The mission of Madison Opera is to produce opera of the highest artistic standards.

 In 1993, Madison Opera commissioned its first world premiere, Shining Brow

 .
 Composed by Daron Aric Hagen (libretto by Irish poet Paul Muldoon) and based on a period in the life of Wisconsin-born architect Frank Lloyd Wright, the work was deemed an important 20th century opera and attracted an audience from around the world.
 The New York Times

 called Madison Opera "that plucky little company that dared to take a risk."

 In September 2004, Madison Opera stepped onto a new stage with the opening of Overture Hall

 in the magnificent new performance center donated by Madison businessman W. Jerome Frautschi.
 The Opera's first full production in the new hall was its most lavish ever, a sold-out bravura Turandot

 that dazzled audiences with David Hockney's opulent sets and costumes.

 Upon the July 2005, retirement of long-time General Director Ann Stanke, Allan Naplan, a former professional opera singer, became the company's second General Director.
 In July 2011, Kathryn Smith

 became the company's third General Director.

-Now, more than ever, Madison Opera is thriving due to its enhanced ability to serve more members of Greater Madison and the State of Wisconsin through the presentation of world-class opera, the expansion of outreach and education activities, and the cultivation of strong partnerships that lead to the stability of the company.
+Now, more than ever, Madison Opera is thriving due to its enhanced ability to serve more members of our community through the presentation of world-class opera, the expansion of outreach and education activities, and the cultivation of strong partnerships that lead to the stability of the company.
 Madison Opera continues to grow artistically while furthering its mission of engaging, inspiring, and enriching the greater community through the presentation of opera.